Lot Clearing & Tree Removal

 - Specific nuisance trees are not protected regardless of size or location and are exempt from the requirement of a tree removal permit (see LDC Section 11.3 Exemptions listed below).

 |Australian Pine||Casuarina equisitifolia|

 |Chinese Tallow||Sapium sebiferum|

 |Silk Oak||Grevillea robusta|

 |Woman’s Tongue||Albizia lebbeck|

-Q. Do I need a tree permit to remove underbrush from my residential lot?
+- Do I need a tree permit to remove underbrush on my undeveloped residential lot?

 Please note that even if a tree removal permit is not required, other permit requirements may apply, such as protection of threatened or endangered species and wetland protection.